§ 125.2. Definitions.

 Private employer—An employer who is not a public employer as defined in this section.

-Public employer—The Commonwealth, an instrumentality of the Commonwealth or a political subdivision.
+Public employer—The Commonwealth or a political subdivision.

-Retention amount—The maximum amount of benefits a self-insurer pays without reimbursement from the excess insurer under an aggregate excess insurance policy or under a specific excess insurance policy which does not include an annual cash flow protection plan.
-The term also includes the maximum amount of benefits a self-insurer pays on each occurrence without reimbursement from the excess insurer, if any, under a specific excess insurance policy which includes an annual cash flow protection plan.
+(i) The maximum amount of benefits a self-insurer pays without reimbursement from the insurer under an aggregate excess insurance policy or under a specific excess insurance policy which does not include an annual cash flow protection plan.

 Runoff self-insurer—An employer that had been a self-insurer but no longer maintains a current permit.